 This blender doesn't come with an optional jar.

-The Cuisinart Smart Stick Hand Blender is decent for crushing ice.
+The Cuisinart Smart Stick Variable Speed Hand Blender is decent for crushing ice.
 Crushing ice with a hand blender can be a bit tricky, but once you get a handle on how to maneuver the blender, the result is quite good.
 Using the 'High' setting, it takes roughly a minute to process three cubes of ice.
 Smaller chunks can sometimes get caught in the blades and require warm water to free them up.
+If you want an immersion blender that does a better job at crushing ice, check out the Bamix Mono M133.
+If you want a hand blender that's better for crushing ice, check out the All-Clad KZ750DGT.

-The Cuisinart Smart Stick Hand Blender doesn't have any programs or modes.
+The Cuisinart Smart Stick Variable Speed Hand Blender doesn't have any programs or modes.

-Cleaning the hand blender is easy.
+Cleaning the hand blender is easy, especially compared to other hand blenders like the KitchenAid KHBBV53.
 A quick blend of warm water with soap and a thorough rinse is enough to remove any remaining food particles off the shaft and the blades.
 Unfortunately, it isn't dishwasher safe.

 Unfortunately, the Cuisinart Smart Stick Hand Blender doesn't come with any additional attachments or features.
 However, the manufacturer has specified that it's safe to use for blending hot food.